RayverAimar/flights-scraper/README.md

 }
 ```

-Where prices per flight might not appear if they are not offered by the company in a given flight.
+Prices per flight might not appear if they are not offered by the company in a given flight.

 ## Example
 The following code uses a configuration for scraping flights from Arequipa to Lima in some random dates.